-This species is not local to the Yeldham area.
-It is found in woods in the East Midlands.
+This species is found in woods in the East Midlands.
 Our nearest sites are near Huntingdon in Cambridgeshire.
-On a good day a number could be seen hovering over low blackthorn shrubs in Monks Wood, near Woodwalton.
-On June 3rd 2011, they were active in the warm sunshine, making brief landings to rest or to take nectar.
+On a good day in June 2011 a number could be seen hovering over low blackthorn shrubs in Monks Wood, near Woodwalton.
+They were active in the warm sunshine, making brief landings to rest or to take nectar.
 The pale green flowers of the Bryony vines were favoured.
+In 2013 in Glapthorn Cow Pastures they were taking nectar from Dewberry bushes and from wild Privet.

 There is only one brood per year with the adults in flight for a short period in late May to early June.
 The Butterfly over-winters as an egg.
 Food plants are wild Prunus, usually Blackthorn.